sandraldr27/first-angular-app/README.md

 <h2>1.
 Project Description</h2>
 <ul>
 <li>Development of a first application in Angular 16.0.3, within the Accenture internship program.</li>
+<li>We have worked with a JSON server so it will be necessary to open it in addition to deploying the project with ng serve</li>
 <li>The application is a simulation of a real estate business, in which there is a catalog of properties available for sale and access to each of them to expand the information.
 A search filter by city is also added.</li>
 </ul>